okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rl-dashboard/index.md

 The **Top Requests by IP** bar graph shows the top 10 IP addresses that are consuming the most traffic for the endpoint.
 This view enables you to check if there is a single IP or multiple IPs that are creating the spike in traffic.

-Click once on an IP address bar to view the traffic for that IP address on the line graph.
-Double-click on any IP address bar to view the traffic for all the IP addresses on the line graph.
+Click an IP address bar once to view the traffic for that IP address on the line graph.
+Double-click any IP address bar to view the traffic for all the IP addresses on the line graph.

 ## Investigate the rate limit violation